Germain-Longchamp/mana_app_v1-2/README.md

 Credits :

-* By Germain Longchamp et Calvin Ponsot and really good advices and help by Remi Calizzano aka airKlizz
+* By Germain Longchamp and Calvin Ponsot and really good advices and help by Remi Calizzano aka airKlizz
 * Developement Starting : 08/03/2021

 ## Installation